A Formal Correctness Proof of Edmonds' Blossom Shrinking Algorithm: Introduction

-Edmonds' blossom shrinking algorithm avoids this problem based on the following insight: \emph{odd alternating cycles in the graph can be shrunk (i.e.\ contracted to one vertex) and the resulting graph has an augmenting path iff the original graph has one}.
-This insight is then used to modify the general schema s.t.\ the search becomes for an augmenting path \emph{or} an odd cycle.
+Edmonds' blossom shrinking algorithm avoids this problem based on the following insight: \emph{problematic odd cycles in the graph can be shrunk (i.e.\ contracted to one vertex) and the resulting graph has an augmenting path iff the original graph has one}.
+Such problematic odd cycles occur within so-called \emph{blossoms}.
+A blossom is an odd cycle whose base (the vertex on the cycle incident to two non-matching edges) is either unmatched or can be reached from an unmatched vertex by an alternating path ending in a matching edge.
+This insight is then used to modify the general schema s.t.\ the search becomes for an augmenting path \emph{or} a blossom.
 If the former is found, the matching is augmented.
-If the latter is found, the cycle is removed and the search continues.
-Crucially, this works for any odd cycle that is found, and thus no backtracking is needed, which preserves the polynomial worst-case running time.
-Having to prove that shrinking odd cycles preserves augmenting paths and the fact that the algorithm needs data structures to represent odd cycles, shrink them, and find them makes Edmond's blossom shrinking algorithm one of the harder algorithms to justify in the theory of combinatorial optimisation and efficient algorithms more generally.
+If the latter is found, the blossom's odd cycle is shrunk into one vertex and the search continues.
+Crucially, this works for any blossom that is found, and thus no backtracking is needed, which preserves the polynomial worst-case running time.
+Having to prove that shrinking those odd cycles preserves augmenting paths and the fact that the algorithm needs data structures to represent such odd cycles, shrink them, and find them makes Edmonds' blossom shrinking algorithm one of the harder algorithms to justify in the theory of combinatorial optimisation and efficient algorithms more generally.

 \paragraph{Methodology} We implement our verification using Isabelle/HOL's \emph{locale}s~\cite{LocalesBallarin}, which provide a mechanism to parametrically model algorithms and to verify them in a step-wise refinement approach.
 In this approach, at a given step, we define an algorithm and assume that some functions exist, along with desirable properties of those functions.
 Those properties are written as specifications.
 In the next step, we define a more detailed description of the assumed function and show that this description satisfies the specification.
 This is repeated until there are no significant assumptions left or, if there are any, only trivial ones from an algorithmic perspective are left, e.g.\ the existence of a function that chooses an arbitrary element of a finite set.